alphastar-avi/AirShorcuts/README.md

 # Air Shortcuts

 Air Shortcuts lets you control your Mac using head movements detected by supported AirPods.
-Assign actions to Up, Down, Left, and Right gestures to manage media, adjust volume or brightness, or trigger keyboard shortcuts without using your hands.
+Assign actions to Up, Down, Left, and Right gestures to manage media, adjust volume or brightness, trigger keyboard shortcuts without using your hands, or use the **Wake Me** feature to stay alert with an inactivity alarm.
 More features yet to come!

 <img width="861" height="758" alt="Screenshot 2025-12-04 at 3 05 48 AM" src="https://github.com/user-attachments/assets/f39d38ec-a87f-400c-bc66-0e3a27757508" />